 Summer Course Withdrawal

 If you are enrolled in a course this summer and need to withdraw, review the Summer 2023 Enrollment Dates + Deadlines page (scroll to the Grad section) to confirm the last possible day to do so.
 For most classes, a withdrawal is to be done in SIS.
 See the University Registrar's page on class registration (start at #20) for instructions.

 When you drop the individual course, you will receive a grade of W on your transcript and you will receive a 0% tuition refund.
 If you have more questions or are unsure whether you should drop the individual course, speak to your professor and/or advisor before making the decision to withdraw.

 Freedman Student Fellowships

-If you have a well-defined research project that involves the application of digital tools and methods to scholarly or pedagogical problems, apply to the 2022-23 Freedman Student Fellowship program!
-Applications are due by September 9 and students are strongly encouraged to schedule a consultation with the digital scholarship team before submitting.
+If you have a well-defined research project that involves the application of digital tools and methods to scholarly or pedagogical problems, apply to the 2023-24 Freedman Student Fellowship program!
+Applications are due in September and students are strongly encouraged to schedule a consultation with the digital scholarship team before submitting.

 CWRU Take Two